thomasherbertoh/machine-learning-notes/Algorithms/K-Nearest Neighbour.md

 ![[k-nn-classification-example.png]]

-Unfortunately, #K-NN 's main weaknesses lies in its most attractive trait - its simplicity leaves a lot of things down to interpretation which allows us to make more mistakes when applying the algorithm.
+Unfortunately, #K-NN 's main weaknesses lies in its most attractive trait - its simplicity leaves a lot of things down to interpretation which allows us to make more mistakes when applying the #algorithm .

 ## Problems